espocrm/documentation/docs/administration/users-management.md

 * Recommended to open the login link in an incognito/private window to avoid losing a current login session.

 The functionality can be disabled in the config: `'authAnotherUserDisabled' => true`.

+## Teams

+A user can be related to one or multiple teams.
+Only the administrator can manage user's teams.

+Teams can provide additional access control capabilities.
+For example, a user added to a specific team, gets the ability to view records related to that team.
+Or, a user added to a team (e.g. called 'Managers') gets the ability to create and edit records of specific type and full read access.

+A user can have the Default Team.
+All records created by the user will be related to that team by default.